realm/RealmPop/Android/README.md

 #### Running against a Digital Ocean ROS

-If you want to build the version that runs against the cloud, you can just run `gradle clean build` from the Android directory of the project.
+If you want to build the version that runs against the cloud, you can just run `./gradlew clean build` from the Android directory of the project.

 This will create 3 APKs at ./app/build/outputs/apk/
 * `app-cloudRelease.apk` <-- This one points to our cloud container.
 The IP is hard coded into the app/build.gradle file in a variable called `cloudHost`